wangxj12/LumiRAG-IR/README.md

 ## 1. Introduction

-This document presents the implementation details of the paper LumiRAG-IR: A Unified Multimodal RAG Large Model Bridging Text and Image Retrieval.
+This document presents the implementation details of the paper "LumiRAG-IR: A Unified Multimodal RAG Large Model Bridging Text and Image Retrieval".

 ## 2. Training Data
 The training data used in the paper will be released on Hugging Face.